kjdElectronics/fd-tone-notify/README.md

  is used.
  - `tolerancePercent` (Optional): If specified overrides the `defaultTolerancePercent`.
 If excluded the `defaultTolerancePercent` is used.
+  - `resetTimeoutMs` (Optional): Sets reset timeout on a per detector basis.
+See `defaultResetTimeoutMs` above.
+  - `isRecordingEnabled` (Optional): Overrides the global `isRecordingEnabled` option.
+If specified the value ALWAYS overrides the global value.
+  - `lockoutTimeoutMs` (Optional): Sets lockout timeout on a per detector basis.
+See `defaultLockoutTimeoutMs` above.
+  - `minRecordingLengthSec` (Optional): Sets min recording length on a per detector basis.
+See `minRecordingLengthSec` above.
+  - `maxRecordingLengthSec` (Optional): Sets max recording length on a per detector basis.
+See `maxRecordingLengthSec` above.
 ###### Notifications
 Notification settings are specified for each detector individually.
 The `notifications` property is made up of two sections that use the same format: `preRecording` and `postRecording`.